 Bernard: I am a Quitter.
 I come from a long line of Quitters.
 It's amazing I'm here at all.

-- Pretty much the entirety of Blood's last act, with the frantic preparation of ridiculous meals, including luxury pie (The food of kings: lobster, truffles, saffron, caviar, and champagne!) and culminating in Manny, trying to reach Bernard's impossible standards, constructing a tower of soup.
+- Pretty much the entirety of the last act of "Blood," with the frantic preparation of ridiculous meals, including luxury pie (The food of kings: lobster, truffles, saffron, caviar, and champagne!) and culminating in Manny, trying to reach Bernard's impossible standards, constructing a tower of soup.
 Bernard's response:

 Bernard: What's this?
 Where are the turrets?
 It's rubbish, man!!